 Successful collaboration.
 Nordex Group and Z-LASER

-“The glass layers, patches and prefabricated parts are positioned exactly in the millimetre range using our Z-Laser projection system.”
+“The glass layers, patches, and prefabricated parts are positioned exactly in the millimeter range using our Z-LASER projection system.”